Public transportation prices in 80 worldwide cities

 Most of the cities on the list above have public transportation prices that more or less reflect the cost of visiting, but Caracas is an exception.
 Venezuela's largely-disastrous attempts at planning its economy have contributed to Caracas being weirdly expensive for tourists, with the few international-standard hotels being among the most expensive in South America.

 However, if keeping the working class from rioting is very high on the priority list then using petro-dollars to keep public transportation nearly free can be a worthwhile strategy.
 The modern underground system there has a flat fare equaling about US$0.40, while buses are about US$1.50.

 Most travelers can cut prices about in half by changing dollars into local currency on the black market (so the metro would only be US$0.20 cents per ride), but even then other things are expensive compared to other large cities in the region.

 The cheapest public transportation system in the world

 Even though we concentrate mostly on popular tourist cities, seeing the Caracas situation made us wonder about Pyongyang, North Korea, and it turned out to be very interesting.
 Any visitor to the country will be chaperoned by a local guide at all times, and some tours do include a 1-stop ride on the Pyongyang metro, but otherwise the 17-station system is closed to all tourists.

-If you were able to ride the Pyongyang Metro on your own you'd only be paying 5 KP₩, which is just under US$0.03 per ride.
+If you were able to ride the Pyongyang Metro on your own you'd only be paying 5 KP₩, which is just about US$0.01 per ride.
 Quite a bargain for those lucky enough to live nearby, and certainly the cheapest metro system in the world.